UnicycleBloke/yagl/README.md

 **yagl** is a single executable so far built only on Linux or Linux-like systems.
 The build system is created with **CMake**, and can perform the actual build with **make**, **ninja**, or some other tool for which a generator exists.
 I find managing projects with **CMake** is a lot simpler than fiddling with make files directly.

-Starting in some folder on your machine, execute the following commands in a terminal window.
+Starting in some folder on your machine, execute the following commands in a terminal window:

 ```bash
 git clone https://github.com/UnicycleBloke/yagl.git